veeral-patel/how-to-secure-anything/README.md

 - "Security in Computing" (by Pfleeger)
 - "The Craft of System Security" (by Smith and Marchesini)
 - "Engineering Information Security" (by Jacobs)
+- "Computer Security: Art and Science" (by Bishop)

 ## Future improvements to this repo